Evader by Forcepoint

 Schedule a Live Interactive Demo of Evader

-Forcepoint’s network security group pioneered the detection of and defense against AETs – we literally wrote the book.
-Simply put, AETs are ways of manipulating the underlying transport of information over the network to get traffic through inspection systems and into your network.
+Forcepoint’s network security group literally wrote the book on evasions, which manipulate the underlying transport of information over the network to get traffic through inspection systems and into your network.
 More and more, they’re being used in cyberattacks to carry exploits and malware that otherwise might have been caught by conventional networking devices.

 For example, one type of evasion splits malware into pieces that are transmitted out of order.
 Defenses that aren’t designed to protect against evasions don’t see the malware and let the mixed up traffic through.
 Once inside your network, the malicious code gets reassembled and can attack your servers, databases, and users.

-With Evader, you can see if your network security devices are leaving you vulnerable to AETs.
+With Evader, you can see if your network security devices are leaving you vulnerable to evasions.

 How is Evader Used?

-Evader enables people in many different roles to make security decisions based on solid facts rather than hunches or hype.
-With it, you can better assess your network security posture so that you can see whether your security controls are up to the task of countering emerging advanced threats.
+With Evader, you can better assess your network security posture so that you can see whether your security controls are up to the task of countering emerging advanced threats.

 Evader is easily configured, allowing for a variety of flexible test sequences – from basic packet-size modifications to more advanced chaff and fragmentation evasion combinations.
 A visual interface enables you to: